pratycodes/AlphaPortfolioRL/README.md

-The `README.md` has been updated with the specific citation for the research paper you implemented.

----

 # AlphaPortfolioRL

 **AlphaPortfolioRL** is an institutional-grade algorithmic trading system that leverages Deep Reinforcement Learning (DRL) for dynamic portfolio optimization.
 The system utilizes a **Deep Deterministic Policy Gradient (DDPG)** agent, augmented with **Generative Adversarial Networks (GANs)** for data augmentation and a **Convex Optimization Oracle** for behavioral cloning.